danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 More specifically:

 - The HTTP API is an <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html" target="_blank" rel="noopener noreferrer">AWS API Gateway</a> (APIG).
-- The API endpoints are protected with a <a href="https://oauth.net/2/bearer-tokens/" target="_blank" rel="noopener noreferrer">bearer token</a>.
-- The API endpoints are implemented as <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html" target="_blank" rel="noopener noreferrer">Lambda Proxy Integrations</a> (i.e. Lambda handlers).
+- The API endpoints are protected with a <a href="https://oauth.net/2/bearer-tokens/" target="_blank" rel="noopener noreferrer">bearer token</a> and implemented as <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html" target="_blank" rel="noopener noreferrer">Lambda Proxy Integrations</a> (i.e. Lambda handlers).
-- The Lambda handlers are implemented using <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer">Node.js</a> and the <a href="https://serverless.com/" target="_blank" rel="noopener noreferrer">serverless</a> framework.
+- The Lambda handlers are implemented using <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer">Node.js</a> and the <a href="https://serverless.com/" target="_blank" rel="noopener noreferrer">Serverless Framework</a>.
 - <a href="https://auth0.com/" target="_blank" rel="noopener noreferrer">Auth0</a> is used as a third party auth provider.
-- A <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">Lambda Authorizer</a> is used to verify the bearer token with Auth0.
+- An <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">APIG Lambda Authorizer</a> is used to verify the bearer token with Auth0.

 I'll focus on the "backend" and will use `curl` as the client to call the API.
 But it's fairly easy to use something like <a href="https://auth0.com/lock" target="_blank" rel="noopener noreferrer">Auth0 Lock</a> and secure the "frontend" as well.
 I've implemented it in several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was very happy with the result.
 Let me know if you'd be interested to learn more about this and I might write a follow-up that focuses on the frontend implementation.

 ## Why use a third party auth provider?

-I already mentioned that I'll be using Auth0 as a third party auth provider.
-This means that I'm choosing _not_ to build (and operate!) my own "auth server".
+I mentioned that I'll be using Auth0 as a third party auth provider.
+This means that I'm choosing _not_ to build (nor operate!) my own "auth server".
 So before we get started, I think it's important to explain the motivation behind this decision.

-In order to build something as complex as an auth server, you could use:
+In order to build an auth server you could use:

 - <a href="https://oauth.net/2/" target="_blank" rel="noopener noreferrer">OAuth 2.0</a>: an authorization protocol.

 - <a href="https://openid.net/connect/" target="_blank" rel="noopener noreferrer">OpenID Connect (OIDC)</a>: an authentication protocol.
-This is an identity layer built on top of OAuth 2.0.
+This is an "identity layer" built on top of OAuth 2.0.

-- <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based authentication</a>: a strategy that requires clients to send a signed bearer token to protected APIs when making requests to it.
-The API will only respond to requests with verified tokens.
+- <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based authentication</a>: a strategy that requires a client to send a signed bearer token when making requests to a protected API.
+The API will only respond to requests when it receives a verified token.

-- <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWT)</a>: a way to securely send auth information as JSON.
+- <a href="https://tools.ietf.org/html/rfc7519" target="_blank" rel="noopener noreferrer">JSON Web Tokens (JWTs)</a>: a way to securely send auth information as JSON.
 The JWT contains a `Header`, `Payload` and `Signature` which are Base64 encoded and "dot" separated.
 In effect, the JWT is used as the bearer token.
 You can see how a JWT looks like by visiting <a href="https://jwt.io/" target="_blank" rel="noopener noreferrer">jwt.io</a>.

 And with perhaps the help of some other tools/frameworks, you might be confident to make it happen.
 But I think that (in most cases) you shouldn't go down this route.
 Why not?
-Because it will require a _lot_ of focus to build, operate and maintain it.
-Or in other words, it will cost you (and your team) a lot of time, energy and money.
+Because it will cost you (and your team) a _lot_ of time, energy and money to build, operate and maintain it.

 And even if you do manage to build it, the result can be poor.
-There will be bugs and edge cases you didn't think off.
-But because auth is a non trivial problem to solve, you might even implement (parts of) the spec incorrectly.
+There _will_ be bugs, and edge cases you didn't think off.
+But because auth is a nontrivial problem to solve, you might even implement (parts of) the spec incorrectly.

-If you do have a valid use case, plus enough resources and knowledge to build your own auth server, tread carefully. **A poor implementation will lead to a bad user experience and is also dangerous, because it can compromise your users and organization.**
+If you do have a valid use case plus enough resources and knowledge to build your own auth server, tread carefully. **A poor implementation will lead to a bad user experience and is also dangerous, because it can compromise your users and organization.**

 What should you do then?
 In my opinion, use a third party auth provider like <a href="https://aws.amazon.com/cognito/" target="_blank" rel="noopener noreferrer">Cognito</a> or <a href="https://auth0.com/" target="_blank" rel="noopener noreferrer">Auth0</a>.
 They give you all the fancy tooling, scalable infrastructure and resources you will need to provide a _secure_, _reliable_, _performant_ and _usable_ solution.
 Sure, you'll have to pay for it, but the pricing is _very_ fair.
 And it will most likely be a small fraction of what it would cost you when you'd roll your own solution.